lillallol/temp/README.md

     * browsers

   will also have to be updated.
-* It is highly likely that the updated EcmaScript parsers will be slower than the older parsers.
+* The updated EcmaScript parsers will be slower than the older parsers.
 * They will take many years to be standardized because they reserve too much syntax.
-* They might require an opt in like `"use types"`\[[link](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-31.md#types-as-comments-continuation)\], hence further fragmenting EcmaScript.

 Take into account that all these drawbacks apply, regardless of whether the proposed super set will have types that have runtime semantics.